 6. What signs of wear result from using an oar for sculling at various points

 (Methodology for the experiments has yet to be worked out.
 Anyone wishing to coordinate methodology should contact this Journal)

-Some excellent information on sculling , including descriptions of the techniques, was published in the December 1991 issue of Wooden Boat, copies of which can be found at:
+Some excellent information on sculling , including descriptions of the techniques, was published in the December 1991 issue of Wooden Boat, part of which can be found by scrolling down in the article at:

 The Oar Rack Controversy

 In the category of questions deserving scholarly attention: two images are presented below relevant to an ongoing discussion within the Longship Company concerning oar racks on Viking ships.
 Among the matters under debate are whether oar racks were commonly used or rare, and whether there is any evidence for racks of a "Y" or similar configuration.